jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Modules/Week_1/1_5_Installing_Software.md

 # First double, triple check that you're in the 2025dsci environment
 $ conda env list #Is it starred?

-$ conda install -c bioconda fastp bwa hisat2 bedtools samtools subread deeptools
+$ conda install -c bioconda fastp bwa hisat2 bedtools samtools subread deeptools   # this doesnt always work to install all together, if it doesnt just do individually

 # You may need to press y to install dependencies.
 Type "y"
 # Some things will say they are failing.
 That's ok.